Research methodology - Course files

 Most journals published by BioMed Central offer a Microsoft Word template to be used to generate a standard style and format for the journal article.
 To find and download the template, open BioMed Central | journals A-Z, click on the link of the journal title you are looking for (e.g., BMC Pregnancy and Childbirth), click Instructions for authors, find Microsoft Word template Download the template.

 The American Medical Association (AMA) style is another reference style adopted by many biomedical journals.
-A quick reference citation format for AMA manual of style is provided by the Samford University.
 You will find on our website a comparison of AMA and NLM citation styles.

 - BioMed Central | journals A-Z